-In connection with the audit of our financial statements as of December 31, 2020 and 2019, and for the years ended December 31, 2020 and 2019, we identified material weaknesses in our internal control over financial reporting related to proper recognition of accrued liabilities related to research and development expenses, the proper classification of research and development expense versus general and administrative expenses, and a lack of appropriately designed and implemented controls over the review and approval of manual journal entries which led to our inability to maintain segregation of duties between the creation and posting of journal entries.
-The material weaknesses resulted in an audit adjustment to decrease operating expenses for the year ended December 31, 2020, and an audit adjustment to the presentation of operating expenses on the Statement of Operations.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of additional procedures to ensure appropriate review of accrued expenses, appropriate classification of operating expenses, and the implementation of appropriate segregation of duties and related systems and procedures.
+In connection with the audit of our financial statements as of December 31, 2020 and 2019, and for the years ended December 31, 2020 and 2019, we identified material weaknesses in our internal control over financial reporting related to proper recognition of accrued liabilities related to research and development expenses, the proper classification of research and development expense versus general and administrative expense, and a lack of appropriately designed and implemented controls over the review and approval of manual journal entries which led to our inability to maintain segregation of duties between the creation and posting of journal entries.
+The material weaknesses resulted in an audit adjustment to decrease operating expenses and accrued expenses for the year ended December 31, 2020, and an audit adjustment to the presentation of operating expenses on the Statement of Operations.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+We have taken and are taking steps to remediate these material weaknesses through implementation of additional procedures to ensure appropriate review of accrued expenses, appropriate classification of operating expenses, and the implementation of appropriate segregation of duties and related systems and procedures.
 However, we are still in the process of implementing these steps and we cannot assure investors that these measures will significantly improve or remediate the material weaknesses.
-If remediation of these material weaknesses is not effective, or if we fail to develop and maintain an effective system of disclosure controls and internal control over financial reporting, our ability to produce timely and accrued consolidated financial statements or comply with applicable laws and regulations could be impaired.
+If remediation of these material weaknesses is not effective, or if we fail to develop and maintain an effective system of disclosure controls and internal control over financial reporting, our ability to produce timely and accurate consolidated financial statements or comply with applicable laws and regulations could be impaired.

-See the section titled "Risk Factors- Risks Related to the Securities Markets and Ownership of Our Common Stock-We have identified a material weakness in our internal control over financial reporting.
+See the section titled "Risk Factors-Risks Related to the Securities Markets and Ownership of Our Common Stock-We have identified a material weakness in our internal control over financial reporting.
 If our remediation of the material weaknesses is not effective, or if we experience additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls in the future, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our common stock."